-Lead Agency: Engineering Supporting Agencies: Public Works, NJDEP, Private Owner Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood ⊠Geological Hazards □Hazardous Materials ☑ Hurricane ☐ Infestation ☑ Nor'easter ☑ Severe Weather ☐ Severe Winter Weather ☐ Wildfire Description of the Problem: Ike Williams Road and Dickson Road comprise a continuous 1.6-mile road the Route 521.
-The terminus of these two roads occurs at a curve located adjace properties, where a tributary of Little Swartswood Lake runs southward toward to the unique topography of the area, water runs off the surrounding hills and culvert located at the curve.
-The private property ownership complicates pote solutions.
-In addition to this culvert, Ike Williams Road shows longitudinal craroadway where the creek under the aforementioned intersection runs under Road approximately 150 feet to the southwest.
-Description of the Solution: The Township Engineer will conduct a study on the drainage issue and implement mitigal measures to protect the roadway intersection, downstream properties, and the lke William Road culvert.
-Potential mitigation measures could include retention basins.
-The Department of Public Works will implement the selected cost-effective project.
+Lead Agency: Engineering Supporting Agencies: Public Works, NJDEP, Private Owner Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood ⊠Geological Hazards □Hazardous Materials Hurricane Infestation Nor'easter Severe Weather Severe Winter Weather Wildfire Description of the Problem: Ike Williams Road and Dickson Road comprise a continuous 1.6-mile road that branches off Route 521.
+The terminus of these two roads occurs at a curve located adjacent to private properties, where a tributary of Little Swartswood Lake runs southward towards the lake.
+Due to the unique topography of the area, water runs off the surrounding hills and washes out the culvert located at the curve.
+The private property ownership complicates potential mitigation solutions.
+In addition to this culvert, Ike Williams Road shows longitudinal cracking along the roadway where the creek under the aforementioned intersection runs under Ike Williams Road approximately 150 feet to the southwest.
+Description of the Solution: measures to protect the roadway intersect dy on the drainage issue and implement mitigation tion, downstream properties, and the Ike Williams es could include retention basins.
+The Department ed cost-effective project.
 Estimated Cost: Low Potential Funding Sources: Township budget Implementation Timeline: Within 4 years Goals Met: 1, 2 Benefits: Culverts will be able to properly function during a flood event protecting critical roadway and properties.
 Impact on Socially Vulnerable Populations: Socially vulnerable populations, such as the elderly and children, will be protected against flooding impacts in the area.
 Impact on Future Development: Future development planned around the area or that will utilize the roadway intersection will be protected against stormwater inundation.
-Impact on Critical Facilities/Lifelines: Ike Williams Road and Dickson Road are critical infrastructure to the Township and will protected against stormwater runoff to ensure they remain safely operable during a seve storm event.
-Impact on Capabilities: This action will strengthen the Townships capabilities for EMS and first responders to utilize like Williams Road and Dickson Road respond to emergencies during a severe storm event Climate Change Considerations: Climate change is likely to result in more frequent and severe rainfall events.
+Impact on Critical Facilities/Lifelines: Ike Williams Road and Dickson Road are critical infrastructure to the Township and will be protected against stormwater runoff to ensure they remain safely operable during a severe storm event.
+Impact on Capabilities: This action will strengthen the Townships capabilities for EMS and first responders to Ike Williams Road and Dickson Road respond to emergencies during a severe storm Climate Change Considerations: Climate change is likely to result in more frequent and severe rainfall events.
 This action studies the drainage shortfalls of the area so that mitigation actions can be implemented to address stormwater runoff issues.
-Mitigation Category ⊠Local Plans and Regulations ⊠Structure and Infrastructure □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) ⊠Property Protection (PP) □Public Information (PI) □ Natural Resource Protection (NR) Structural Flood Control Projects (SP) □ Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Problem persists Rain gardens Raingardens are unlikely to be able to absorb enough stormwater on their own to prevent flooding during severe rainfall events
+Mitigation Category ⊠Local Plans and Regulations (LPR) ⊠Structure and Infrastructure Project (SIF □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) ⊠Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) ⊠Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Problem persists Rain gardens Raingardens are unlikely to be able to absorb enough stormwater on their own to prevent flooding during severe rainfall events

-Construct a retention pond

-Without planning a guidance, a retention pond in the wrong drainage area may cause more severe impacts than mitigation benefits.
+Construct a retention pond Without planning a guidance, a retention pond in the wrong drainage area may cause more severe impacts than mitigation benefits. ---------------------------- --